 Everyone knows the team with the smartest people usually wins.
 But creating an excellent team far transcends pure intelligence; it requires a system for sustainability.

-Follow this five-step process, and you’ll build a winning team:
+Follow this five-step process and you’ll build a winning team, year after year:

 1. Hire excellent people.
 It all starts with talented individuals.
-Intelligent people will bring exceptional knowledge, perspective, personal values and interpersonal skills that will add to the overall ability of your team.
+Intelligent people will bring exceptional knowledge, perspective, personal values and interpersonal skills that will add to the overall skill set of your team.
 Never compromise on this component.
 It’s the backbone each and every team needs to be successful.

 2. Empower them.
-Every time a new employee comes through our doors, I sit down with them and explain our expectations of excellence.
+Every time a new employee comes through the door, sit down with them and explain your expectations of excellence.
 This framework is like an operating system for a computer: it provides structure so the programs can work effectively.
-The more you empower your employees to think and do with a perspective of excellence, the more they will rise to the occasion, and build trust in the team and confidence as an individual.
+The more you empower your employees to think and do with a perspective of excellence, the more they will rise to the occasion, and build trust in both the team and confidence as an individual.

 3. Be there when they need help.
 We all need help from time to time.
-I pity the person who always says, “I’ve got this.
+I feel sorry for the person who always says, “I’ve got this.
 I’m fine.
 No thanks, I don’t need help.”
-This person won’t improve their skills over time because they’re not reaching out to resources that can jumpstart growth.
+This person won’t improve because of his or her unwillingness to learn new skills.
 Raising your hand to ask for help is a sign of strength; it shows you’re willing to learn from those smarter than you and embrace the notion that “none of us is as smart as all of us.”